-Consisting of giant sand dunes and attractive tourist amenities, Little Sahara state park is the best place to go if you want to have fun in the sand.
-With over 1600 acres of land, the park is located south of Waynoka in Oklahoma City.
+Consisting of giant sand dunes and attractive tourist amenities, Little Sahara State Park is the best place to go if you want to have fun in the sand.
+With over 1,600 acres of land, the park is located south of Waynoka.
 It is great for outdoor recreation with endless opportunities for adventures in the vast sand desert of the area.

-For lovers of ATV touring and sand drag racing, the park is the perfect place to visit with over 1,450 acres of rideable sand.
-The park has rideable sand dunes as high as high as 75 feet or 23m to as low as 25 feet or 7.6m.
-History has it that the sand dunes were created from deposits of terrace and sorted quartz residue from the Cimarron River when it flowed through the land during the Pleistone Age over 11,000 years ago.
-The result of this is an amazing scenery of well positioned sand dunes which are known to change location constantly due to the ripple effect the wind has on the sand.
-This feature, among many others, makes it attractive to visiting tourists.
+For lovers of ATV touring and sand drag racing, the park is the perfect place to visit with over 1,400 acres of sand to ride on.
+The park has rideable dunes as high as 75 feet to as low as 25 feet.
+History has it that the dunes were made from deposits of terrace and sorted quartz residue from the Cimarron River as it flowed through the land during the Pleistocene Age over 11,000 years ago.
+The result of this is an amazing scenery of well-positioned sand dunes which are known to change location regularly due to the ripple effect the wind has on the sand.
+This feature, among many others, makes the area attractive to visiting tourists.

 RV Rentals in Little Sahara State Park